Digital-Media/mongoshop/EXERCISES.md

 - Edit the query in a way, that the search is done for documents containing **visible** **AND/OR** **submerged**
 - Copy the new query to your .js file.

-- Change one entry of shipwrecks and change it in a way, that geo queries are possible.
+- Change one entry of shipwrecks and change it in a way, that geo queries are possible on an Object `location`.
-- Use the existing `array` `coordinates` and convert it to a `location` `Object` with `type: "Point"` that includes the `array` `coordinates`.
+- Use the existing array `coordinates` and surround it with a `location` `Object` that contains `type: "Point"` and the array `coordinates: [ ... , ... ]`.
 - Then convert 4 more documents in the same way.
+- Create a search index on shipwrecks in sample_geospatial with the button "Search Indexes" on the right tab containing.
+- Define an index containing the fields location of type geo, feature_type and watlev of type string.
-- Build a query to find a shipwreck based on coordinates.
+- Write a geo search query based on this index with `"next"` on `"path": "location"` and further required keys.

 A documentation for all geospatial queries you can find [HERE](https://www.mongodb.com/docs/manual/geospatial-queries/) Build more examples according to the [Search Tutorials](https://www.mongodb.com/docs/atlas/atlas-search/tutorials/) for additional points.